epfl-lara/stainless/core/src/sphinx/neon.rst

       }.holds
     }

-With this new implementation of the ``rightUnitAppend`` lemma, Leon is capable of verifying that it holds.
+With this new implementation of the ``rightUnitAppend`` lemma, Stainless is capable of verifying that it holds.
 If you look closely at it, you can distinguish three
 parts:

 1. the claim we want to prove ``l1 ++ Nil() == l1``;
 2. ``because``, which is just some syntactic sugar for conjunction -- remember, every proposition is a Boolean formula;
-3. and a recursion on ``l1`` that serves as a hint for Leon to perform induction.
+3. and a recursion on ``l1`` that serves as a hint for Stainless to perform induction.

-The recursion is based here on pattern matching, which Leon will also check for exhaustiveness.
+The recursion is based here on pattern matching, which Stainless will also check for exhaustiveness.
 It has essentially the same structure as the implementation of ``++``: the base case is when ``l1`` is the empty list and the inductive case is performed on ``Cons`` objects.